gvc0461082002/MUSEestate/README.md

 4. edit config/database.yml if you wanna change from the default database settings...
 5. create the database `rake db:create`
 6. run the database migrations `rake db:migrate`

+## Blockchain support

+I've been told to add blockchain support, which in the form of a plugin called [MUSEestate-blockchain](https://github.com/AddisonEmacs/MUSEestate-blockchain).

 ##  Any questions?
 Comments?
 Suggestions?